 Historically, man has been hunting in order to put food on the table.
 In other scenarios, wild animals are killed because they prey on livestock and destroy crops.
 Cases of illegal export of animals and their body parts such as ivory are also common.

-In Nyungwe, the last buffalo was killed in 1974 while the last elephant was killed in 1999.
-Its skull, exhibited at Uwinka Interpretation Center, is a painful reminder of that dark chapter in history of the forest.
+The last buffalo to call Nyungwe home was killed in 1974 while the last elephant was killed in 1999.
+The latter’s skull, exhibited at Uwinka Interpretation Center, is a painful reminder of that dark chapter in history of the forest.